Governor of Çanakkale

 Map of the Province of Çanakkale, showing the provincial districts.

 The Governor of Çanakkale (Turkish: Çanakkale Valiliği) is the civil service state official responsible for both national government and state affairs in the Province of Çanakkale.
-Similar to the Governors of the 80 other Provinces of Turkey, the Governor of Çanakkale is appointed by the Government of Turkey and is responsible for the implementation of government legislation within Çanakkale.
+Similarly to the governors of the 80 other provinces of Turkey, the Governor of Çanakkale is appointed by the Government of Turkey and is responsible for the implementation of government legislation within Çanakkale.
 The Governor is also the most senior commander of both the Çanakkale provincial police force and the Çanakkale Gendarmerie.

 Appointment

 The Governor of Çanakkale is appointed by the President of Turkey, who confirms the appointment after recommendation from the Turkish Government.
 The Ministry of the Interior first considers and puts forward possible candidates for approval by the cabinet.
 The Governor of Çanakkale is therefore not a directly elected position and instead functions as the most senior civil servant in the Province of Çanakkale.